ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be issued and then spent multiple times in response to any such challenge.
 See {{Section 2.1.1 of AUTHSCHEME}} for discussion.

+How Clients respond to token challenges can have privacy implications.
+For example, if a token challenge admits a choice of Issuer, then the choice of Issuer can reveal information about the Client used to partition anonymity sets; see {{rotation-and-consistency}} for more information about these privacy considerations.

 ## Issuance Protocol

 The Privacy Pass issuance protocol, described in {{ISSUANCE}}, is a two-message